openmainframeproject/tac/process/collaboration_tools.md

       security/vulnerabilities, github management, or steering committee.
   - Special accommodations will be made where necessary.

-### Delegating Channel Ownership

-Channel management can be delegated to other groups enabling  members to govern certain sets channels.
-This by-passes the need for a Slack Admins to sign-off on all requests and passes the responsibility to the most relevant group.

-To delegate channel ownership, please contact the [Open Mainframe Project Program Director].

 ### Requesting a Bot, Token, or Webhook

 **READ BEFORE SUBMITTING A REQUEST**

 Bots, tokens, and webhooks are reviewed on a case-by-case basis with most requests being rejected due to security, privacy, and usability concerns.
 Bots and the like tend to make a lot of noise in channels.
 The Open Mainframe Project Slack instance has thousands of members and it is crucial to ensure everyone has a great experience.

 Typically approved requests include: GitHub, tool requests, or other tools/platforms used to aid in the management of Slack itself.
-All requests should be directed to the [Open Mainframe Project Program Director].
+Please [submit a request] to have this reviewed.

 ## Mailing lists